kharmajbird/nodupes/README.md

 It is OK to rerun the script.
 If you do, modify the FILT variable to resume the last run and save time by skipping files you have already seen.

+Sometimes nodupes will barf when it finds characters it cannot parse.
+It will throw a "file not found" error and skip that directory.

 ======================